marketmuse/editor/README.md

 ### config object

+Toolbar configuration could either be provided via a plugin, or as an argument to the `toolbar()` function.
+The latter has presedence over the former, so arguments provided to this function will override to plugin-provided configuration.

 * TODO
-* Example: see the [default configuration](/src/config/defaultToolbar.js) as an example.
+* Example: see the [default configuration](/src/plugins/defaultToolbar.js) as an example.

 # Styling